Blog — Hirschen, fine hotel in the Bregenzerwald

 With his MG in front of the Felsenkeller - the legendary disco at Bödele

 From 1970 to 1975, Franz Fetz runs the Felsenkeller disco at Bödele, where he pursues his love for music.
-From 1970 to 1972, he also dedicates himself to training as a state-certified ski instructor.
+From 1970 to 1972, he also dedicates himself to training as a state-certified ski instructor and ski guide.

-Franz Fetz with his mother and sister in the magnificently decorated Landammann Hall at "Dining Like King Max of Bavaria"
+Franz Fetz with his mother and sister in the lavishly set Landammannsaal at "Dining like King Max of Bavaria"

 The music salon Wälderness was founded in 2009 by Franz Fetz

-In December 1975, the era of Franz Fetz finally begins - 30 beds are then available in the house, simple and aged.
-The substance of the house is beautiful, but the condition is very dilapidated.
-Thanks to his good connections, Franz can soon appeal to a regular audience from the Rhine Valley, but it takes decades for the hotel operation to run successfully.
+In December 1975, the era of Franz Fetz begins - 30 beds were available in the house at that time, simple and aged.
+The structure of the house is beautiful, but the condition is very dilapidated.
+Thanks to his good contacts, Franz can soon attract a regular audience from the Rhine Valley, but it takes decades for the hotel business to run successfully.

-With his sense of art and music, the patron gives the house its distinctive style.
-The fondness for the beautiful arts is likely to have been influenced by his uncle, the painter Franz Metzler.
-For five decades, Franz Fetz collects pictures and paintings that are still admired in the Hirschen today.
+With his sense of art and music, the patron gives the house its unmistakable style.
+His affinity for the fine arts was likely influenced by his uncle, the painter Franz Metzler.
+For five decades, Franz Fetz collects paintings and works of art that are still on display in the Hirschen today.

-Dismantling of the old bathing house - the new seminar center is being built here
+Demolition of the old bathing house - the new seminar center is being created here

-The Wälderhaus as a seminar center - built in the typical style of a Bregenzerwald house - is established.
-Here, 15 more rooms, 3 seminar rooms, a hotel lobby with reception, and a small wellness area are accommodated.
-It is awarded the Seminar Hotel of the Year three times in a row.
+The Wälderhaus as a seminar center - built in the typical style of a Bregenzerwälder house - is being established.
+Here, 15 more rooms, 3 seminar rooms, a hotel lobby with reception, and a small wellness area will be accommodated.
+It has been awarded the title of Seminar Hotel of the Year three times in a row.

-The who’s who of business and politics graces the house: at the culinary festivals Vakanz 1995 and 1998 - initiated among others by artist Paul Renner, with chefs like Daniel Spoerri, Ferran Adriá, Eckart Witzigmann - and the first country parties of the Schubertiade, Schwarzenberg gains international recognition.
+The Who's Who of business and politics graces the house: during the culinary festivals Vakanz 1995 and 1998 - initiated among others by artist Paul Renner, with chefs like Daniel Spoerri, Ferran Adriá, and Eckart Witzigmann - and the first country parties of the Schubertiade, Schwarzenberg gains international fame.

 At the same time, the Hirschen becomes a popular wedding location with dozens of celebrations between May and October.